kzorluoglu/kedmine-chrome/README.md

 ## Features

+- Create Timer via shortcut (`Ctrl + Shift + k`)
+  - Usage: Go to Issue Page on redmine and type this shortcut.
 - Multiple Timer for some issue
 - Real-time search for tickets.
 - Timer functionality integrated for each ticket.